Jonathan-PS/SqlWebApp/README.md

 _SqlWebApp/SqlWebApp/docs/curl-commands_

-Use these curl commands in the terminal for various CREATE, SELECT, and UPDATE queries to the SQL database,.
+Use these curl commands in the terminal for various CREATE, SELECT, and UPDATE queries to the SQL database.
+For DELETE, do it through http://localhost:8080/delete.

 Please enjoy!!